hville/bench/readme.md

 * tests are interleaved (a,b,c, b,c,a, ...)
 * works in node and in browsers
 * minimal API
-* results are collected with the module `sample-distribution` - distribution of results also available
+* results in ns are collected with the module `sample-distribution` - distribution of results also available

 ```javascript
 import bench from './bench.js'